-- 1) MOU: The organization has a fully executed Memorandum of Understanding with the Economic Development Department and Local Government Partner. - 2) Contract/MOU/LOA with Local Government Partner: It is required that the local MainStreet organization have a separate annual contract for services with the municipality and/or county to do community economic development work within the designated district, outlining expectations of the municipality and clearly defined deliverables for its financial support of the local MainStreet organization.
+- 1) MOU: The organization has a fully executed Memorandum of Understanding with the Economic Development Department and Local Government Partner. - 2) Scope of Services Contract/MOU/LOA with Local Government Partner.
+It is required that the local MainStreet organization have a separate annual contract for services with the local government partner to do community economic development work within the designated district, outlining expectations of the local government partner, and clearly defined deliverables for its financial support of the local MainStreet organization.
 The organization must provide NMMS with a copy of the executed agreement annually. - 3) Resolution of Support and Funding by the Local Government Partner (City Council, County or Tribal Commission).
-Each MainStreet and/or Arts & Cultural District program must have in place a biennial MOU with NMEDD's NMMS program and the local governing body, along with an annual resolution adopted by the local government partner for the term of the MOU stating its support and funding commitment to the local MainStreet organization.
+Each MainStreet and/or Arts & Cultural District program must have in place a biennial MOU with NMEDD's NMMS program and the local governing body, along with an annual/biennial resolution adopted by the local government partner for the term of the MOU stating its support and funding commitment to the local MainStreet organization.
 If the resolution is for only the first year of this MOU, then a new resolution by the governing body will need to be approved and delivered to NMMS prior to services from NMMS continuing into the second year of the two-year MOU cycle.
 Failure to adopt such resolution of financial support, or to provide the operational resources to sustain the Public-Private Partnership, may result in the suspension of the services provided by NMMS.
-The annual funding commitment required of the local government partner is described in Table 1 below. - 4) The MainStreet organization is required to engage in fundraising and resource development activities needed to meet the minimum operational budget requirements for a Main Street America Program (Table 1).
+The annual funding commitment required of the local government partner is described in Table 1 for FY25 and Table 2 for FY26 below. - 4) The MainStreet organization is also required to engage in fundraising and resource development activities needed to meet the minimum operational budget requirements for a Main Street America Program (Table 1).